migtools/mig-operator/README.md

   mig_namespace_limit: '10'
 ```

-The default limits serve as a recommendation on Migration Plan size.
-It is recommended to break up large scale migrations into several smaller Migration Plans.
+Setting for the max allowable number of resources in a Migration Plan.
+The default limits serve as a recommendation to break up large scale migrations into several smaller Migration Plans.

 #### Rollback on Migration Failure